 Improving cooperation and coordination between services

-The greenfield site consists of a Transit Operations Facility (TOF) with storage capacity for 250 buses, 29 maintenance bays, equipment and parts storage, administration offices and future expansion capabilities.
-The site also includes a new snow management facility, a railway berm and parking for both staff and visitors.
+The greenfield site consists of a Civic Operations Centre with storage capacity for 224 buses, 27 maintenance bays, equipment and parts storage, administration offices, and future expansion capabilities.
+The site also includes a new snow management facility, a railway berm, and parking for both staff and visitors.
 It is designed to allow for future compressed natural gas capabilities and future expansion without affecting ongoing operations.

-The City has proposed a Phase II for the project which will include a city yard, vehicle and equipment services facility, radio shop, impound yard, fire department training facilities, and Saskatoon light and power training facilities.
+The City has proposed Phase II for the project, which will include a city yard, material handling, a reclamation and recycling facility, impound yard, fire department training facilities, and Saskatoon light and power training facilities.
 The objective of this phase is to promote cooperation and coordination between services, facilitate the sharing of resources, and improve operational efficiency.